Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation–codegen.md

 <br/>

 ### Documentation commands {#page-documentation-codegen-base-guidelines-commands}
 Doxygen supports various commands that can be used when documenting %Quantum generated code.
-See [[Documenting with Doxygen]](#page-documentation-doxygen) for more information on these.
+See [[Documenting with Doxygen]](#page-documentation-doxygen-commands) for more information on these.
 All commands are allowed in `.dox` files, so you should choose the most appropriate format.

 <br/>